-Application.BitCoinMiner is a program that uses the computer's physical resources (memory, processing power, etc) to generate units of a virtual or digital cryptocurrency.
+Application.BitCoinMiner identifies a program that uses the computer's physical resources (memory, processing power, etc) to generate units of a virtual or digital cryptocurrency.

 Based on the settings of your F-Secure security product, it will either prompt you for a desired action, allow the program to run, block access to the program but leave it in place, or move it to the quarantine where it cannot harm your device.

 If you are confident that you are aware of the risks involved in using the program and consent to its use, you may choose to allow the program to run.
 You can also change the settings of the F-Secure security product to exclude it from further scanning.
 Note: you need administrative rights to change the settings.

 Find the latest advice in our Community Knowledge Base.

 See the manual for your F-Secure product on the Help Center.

 Submit a file or URL for further analysis.

 A cryptocurrency is an anonymous, decentralized form of digital currency, which can be used online as a medium of exchange much like traditional, physical currencies.
 Multiple cryptocurrencies exist, such as BitCoin, Ethereum and Monero.